Ethnic groups in Delhi: Early

 During the early medieval period, Delhi emerged as a regional power center under the Tomara Rajputs (c.
-8th–11th century), who founded Lal Kot, the city’s first fortification near Mehrauli.
+8th–11th century), who founded Lal Kot, the city's first fortification near Mehrauli.
 Later, the Chauhans of Ajmer extended their control, with Prithviraj Chauhan (r.
 1178–1192 CE) enlarging Lal Kot into Qila Rai Pithora.
 Delhi became a fortified political base and a symbol of Rajput valor and resistance during this era.

 Late

 During the Delhi Sultanate (1206–1526), Delhi served as the imperial capital (Dar-ul-Mulk) and administrative center of the empire, from where the Sultans ruled and controlled all provinces.
 Under the Mughals (1526–1857), Delhi again became the imperial capital (Dar-ul-Khilafat), especially after Shah Jahan founded Shahjahanabad in 1638, making it the political and symbolic heart of Mughal India.

 British rule

 Land ownership

-During the late 19th century, under British colonial administration, land ownership in Delhi District was predominantly rural and tied to proprietary rights assessed during settlement operations.
+During the late 19th century, under British colonial administration, land ownership in Delhi District which includes today's Delhi, Sonipat and Ballabgarh was predominantly rural and tied to proprietary rights assessed during settlement operations.
 The Gazetteer of Delhi District, 1883–84 provides a detailed breakdown of these holdings by caste and tribe, reflecting the agrarian structure where Jats emerged as the largest proprietors, controlling 44.3% of the assessed land.
 This dominance was concentrated in northern and western villages, while the remaining holdings were distributed among approximately 20 other communities, highlighting the fragmented nature of rural land tenure.